gde-codelabs/gde-codelabs.github.io/exampleSite/content/posts/tfx-cli-101.md

 {{< step label="Create Vertex Notebook, Install dependencies" duration=2:00" >}}

+Before jumping into the TFX CLI, let's create a environment to play with.
+In this codelab, we will use a JupyterLab or Terminal in `Vertex Notebook` service.

 ### **Enable Vertex Notebook API**

 1. Find and click [**Vertex AI**](https://console.cloud.google.com/vertex-ai) on the left navigation pane